Effects of the El Niño–Southern Oscillation in Australia: El Niño

 El Niño conditions: Warm water pool approaches the South American coast.
 The absence of cold upwelling increases warming.

 La Niña conditions: Warm water is farther west than usual, towards Australia and New Guinea.

 El Niño episodes are defined as continuous warming of the central and eastern tropical Pacific Ocean, thus resulting in a decrease in the strength of the Pacific trade winds, and a reduction in rainfall over eastern and northern Australia, particularly in winter and spring.
 An El Niño event typically begins in autumn and fully forms during winter and spring, but would then would start to dissipate by summer, with the event usually concluding in the autumn of the next year.
 Snow depth during El Niño years is generally lower in Australia's alpine regions.

-Furthermore, El Niño years generally experience warmer-than-average temperatures with hotter daily temperature extremes across the south, especially in spring and summer.
+El Niño years generally experience warmer-than-average temperatures with hotter daily temperature extremes across the south, especially in spring and summer.
 Even though temperature maxima is occasionally warmer than average, reduced cloud cover frequently produces a cooler temperature minimum during winter-spring and a longer frost season.

 El Niño's effect on Australian rainfall decreases after November, particularly in the southeast, and therefore a pronounced difference between the rainfall patterns of early and late summer would exist.
 Nonetheless, Cape York and northwest Tasmania would have moderately dry conditions.
 Some areas on the Queensland/New South Wales border exhibit a small inclination for wetter conditions.
 There is also a reasonably stronger propensity for wetter than average conditions in the southeast of Western Australia.